 How cleaning products affect the endocrine system has been extensively studied over the past few years.
 The endocrine system is a system of glands and cells that produce hormones that regulate growth and development.
 These chemicals that are disrupting the endocrine system may cause hormonal imbalances, certain birth defects, and increase the risk of developing cancer.
 This is one reason why women are advised to use bio-cleanse or other organic cleaning products.

-In addition to these chemicals, our modern day lifestyle introduces a large amount of chemicals to our bodies that also disrupts the endocrine system.
-The common household cleaners that we use everyday such as detergents, paints, cleaners, solvents, pesticides, insecticides, cleaning agents, and household sprays are all known to have potential effects on our hormones.
-These chemicals are not only absorbed into our bodies; but they are also released into the environment.
-Where can be absorbed into plants and animals and even air and water.
+In addition to these chemicals, our modern-day lifestyle introduces a large number of chemicals to our bodies that also disrupt the endocrine system.
+The common household cleaners that we use every day such as detergents, paints, cleaners, solvents, pesticides, insecticides, cleaning agents, and household sprays are all known to have potential effects on our hormones.
+These chemicals are not only absorbed into our bodies but they are also released into the environment.
+Where can be absorbed into plants and animals and even air and water?

 How does cleaning products affect your endocrine system?